aviralsaxena1104/Fitness-App/README.md

-# The ultimate gym training app built with react and tailwind CSS

-# The Ultimate Gym Training App
+# The Ultimate Gym Training App built with React and Tailwind CSS

 ## Overview
 - The Ultimate Gym Training App is designed to personalize workout routines based on user preferences.